 Whether you’re making home repairs or regularly working on construction sites, a ladder is one of the most commonly used tools.
-Each step you take toward the top should be a safe one, but regular ladder users can be even more likely to cut corners when it comes to safety.
+Each step you take toward the top should be a safe one.
+Regular ladder users can be even more likely to cut corners when it comes to safety.
 Use these ladder safety tips to prevent injury and avoid dangerous accidents.

 Ladder safety starts here.
 Not all ladders are created equal, and different styles are designed to keep you safe in different situations and conditions.
 Here are a few tips to help you choose the right ladder for any job:

-- Select the right ladder style.
-Extension ladders, platform ladders, work platforms and even step ladders all have a place at home and on job sites.
+- SSelect the right ladder style: Extension ladders, platform ladders, work platforms and even step ladders all have a place at home and on job sites.
 Choosing the correct ladder will help you stay safe when climbing or standing to perform a specific task.

-- Pick the right material.
-Aluminum ladders are lightweight and durable, but are not weather-resistant or non-conductive.
+- PPick the right materials: Aluminum ladders are lightweight and durable, but are not weather-resistant or non-conductive.
 Fiberglass ladders are weather-resistant and have non-conductive siderails which make them a safe choice around electrical components.

-- Make sure the height is correct.
-Climbing to the top steps or standing too high on a ladder can put you at risk.
+- MFind the right height: Climbing to the top steps or standing too high on a ladder can put you at risk.
 Pick the ladder height that’s correct for the job.
 Extension ladders should be 7 to 10-feet longer than your highest support point.
 Avoid standing above the fourth rung from the top on an extension ladder.

-- Make sure you choose a ladder that provides ample reach.
-A safe reach height is no more than 4 feet from the top of the ladder.
+- MConsider reach: A safe reach height is no more than 4 feet from the top of the ladder.

-- Check ladder duty ratings or maximum load capacity before purchase.
-These ratings and a corresponding chart will tell you how much weight each ladder is capable of supporting.
+- CCheck ladder duty ratings or maximum load capacity: These ratings and a corresponding chart will tell you how much weight each ladder is capable of supporting.
 Light duty ladders typically hold 200 lbs., medium duty and painter’s and handyman ladders hold about 225 lbs.
 Heavy duty, heavy duty industrial ladders and special duty ladders can hold 250 to 375 lbs.

-- Choose a ladder that meets OSHA or ANSI regulations for industrial or commercial purposes.
-OHSA-approved and ANSI-approved ladders help keep your employees safe.
+- CChoose a ladder that meets OSHA or ANSI regulations: HSA-approved and ANSI-approved ladders help keep your employees safe.

 Basic Ladder Safety Guidelines